For Your Improvement is a must have for your library. I used it during my days in Corporate America and highly recommend it to my clients.

 Well, the ability to assess your specific strengths and weaknesses in a given area allows you to establish a baseline from which to improve.

-For each competency, you (and your manager) can assess the behaviors you demonstrate to determine if you are unskilled, skilled, or over used a specific skill.
+For each competency, you (and your manager) can assess the behaviors you demonstrate to determine if you are unskilled, skilled, or over-use a specific skill.

 It is a thorough assessment that identifies specific behaviors related to each skill.

-Knowing the areas where you must develop is helpful when you can identify practical strategies for doing so.
+Knowing the areas where you must grow develop is a pre-requisite for when identifying practical strategies for doing so.

 Not only does this book include ways to develop competencies needed for success.
 It specifically identifies close to 20 Career Stallers and Stoppers.